 A birth injury lawsuit can take many forms.
 Depending on how many people are facing similar issues, your case can be combined into a class-action lawsuit or it can take a personalized approach.
 In either case, the end goals remain the same.

-First, we want to help your family receive financial aid.
+First, we want to help your family receive financial compensation.
 This can help you pay for the care that a child with a birth injury or palsy will need.
 Depending on the settlement, your child may be able to attain some independence in adulthood.
 This remains the most important goal of a birth injury lawsuit: to make life as comfortable and normal as possible for families affected by birth injuries.

 The other goal of a birth injury lawsuit is to prevent similar issues from happening again.
 This may mean pursuing action against a doctor or other medical professional if they are found responsible for your child’s birth injuries.